s7minhas/conflictEvolution/replInstructions.md

 #### Setup information

-All of the analyses reported in the manuscript and the appendix were run on a Macbook 15" Pro with the following session information for R (further information on packages used in the analysis is included at the end of the README):
+All of the analyses reported in the manuscript and the appendix were run on a Macbook 15" Pro with the following R session information (further information on packages used in the analysis is included at the end of the README):

 ```
 R version 3.5.0 (2018-04-23)